home-assistant/home-assistant.io/source/_components/sensor.synologydsm.markdown

 ---

-This `synologydsm` sensor allows getting various statistics from your [Synology NAS](https://www.synology.com).
+The `synologydsm` sensor platform allows getting various statistics from your [Synology NAS](https://www.synology.com).

 To use the `synologydsm` sensor in your installation, add the following to your `configuration.yaml` file: